cocktailscooking/cocktailscooking.github.io/_posts/2021-01-13-dry-salt-brined-steak.md

 prep_time: 24H
 cook_time: 0M
 total_time: 24H
----

-## Preperation
+instructions:
 - Remove the steaks from the packaging and place onto a large preperation area.
 - Graciously coat the entire steak in the salt rub.
 Don't forget to include those meaty sides.
 - Place uncovered steaks on the grated rack and into the refrigerator so that air can circulate around the steak as it cures.
 This should help promote a nicely piece of steak infused with salty deliciousness.
 - Let sit for no less than 10 minutes to 1 hour; atleast 24 hours is preferred though, but no more than 4 days.
 Adjust the amount of salt initially used according to the brine time.
 - Remove from refriderator about 10 minutes before you want to cook it.
 Give it a quick once over with a paper towel, patting it dry.
 - It is now ready to be cooked.
+---

-## How It Can Be Cooked
+### How It Can Be Cooked

 - [Pan Seared Steak](/pan-seared-steak)

-### Elevate it with a Homemade Salt Brine
+### Elevate it with a Homemade Salt

 - [Bacon Sea Salt Rub](/bacon-sea-salt-rub)
 - [Coffee and Cocoa Sea Salt Rub](/coffee-cocoa-sea-salt-rub)